Chapter 20:

 Third Chances In the Bygone

-She briefly thought back to their earlier conversation where everything had just poured out.
-A part of her was embarrassed, but at the same time, it was a relief to finally get some of that off of her chest.
+She thought back to where everything had just poured out.
+A part of her was embarrassed for it all, but at the same time, it was a relief to get some of this pressure off her chest.

-To think that it had happened just because she sucked at making egg sandwiches.
+To think that it'd happened because she sucked at making egg sandwiches.

 She felt her cheeks heat up at how ridiculous it was.
-She'd been so focused on trying to impress him that she'd ended up screwing everything up instead.
-Yet, even with that, he'd been patient with her and even helped her fix her mistakes.
+She'd ended up screwing up something so simple.
+Yet, even with that and all the crap he must've been going through, he'd been patient—beyond that really.

 "…" Hadn't it been like this since the start, though?

-Ever since he'd found her in the scrapyard, he'd done nothing but try to help her.
-He'd given her a place to stay, food to eat, and even comforted her when she needed it, all for someone he'd only just met.
+Ever since he'd found her in the scrapyard, he'd done nothing but help her.
+He'd given her a place to stay, food to eat, and even comfort when she needed it, all for someone he'd only just met.

-A smile crossed her lips at the thought.
+She smiled at the thought.
 It was stupid.
-He had no reason to treat her this nicely, and yet he did.
+He had no reason to do any of this, but he did.
 She still couldn't figure out why, but she wasn't going to question it too much anymore.

 Perhaps he didn't even need a reason.

 "Hey, Audra," Zephyr's voice brought her out of her thoughts.
-"I'm ready to go here.
-The debug console's all set up.
+"I'm ready to go and the debug console's set up.
 Whatever you see and hear, I'll be able to as well.
-So if anything goes wrong, just call out to me.
-I won't be able to respond back, but I'll pull you out."
+So if anything goes wrong, just call out.
+I won't be able to respond, but I'll pull you out."

 "Yeah.
-I'll be right here, and I won't leave until you're out of the pod."
+I'll be right here, and I won't leave until you're safe."

 She nodded, steeling her resolve.